solidi/writing/64-the-not-so-small-things-of-developing-software.md

 **Interviewing requires specific practice** - interviewing is a core part of [maintaining my career](https://dev.to/solidi/find-career-freedom-with-a-daily-code-workout-18e9).
 My interviewing experiences have been challenging.
 I've succeeded, but in others, I have failed, sometimes humiliated.
 While every interview I've participated in was fair, some felt like intellectual hazing.
 I say this because the complex challenges raised in discussions do not appear on the job.
 So practicing is a skill set in itself.

 **Distance between teams breeds contest** - having experience working with collaborative teams over the years, I've witnessed that distance equates to competition.
 As isolation increases, so does the perception.
-It takes filling the gaps between people to void the disharmony.
+It takes filling the gaps between people to avoid disharmony.
 But I learned sometimes I could not smooth out the edges, a reality of participating in a group of [software engineers](https://dev.to/solidi/what-is-a-software-engineer-anyway-3fb2).
 I had to let go.

 **Remote work is a mental game** - I support remote work and its flexibility for engineers to do [their job well](https://medium.com/@solidi/do-great-at-working-remotely-adbfe4b7452b).
 Just like interviews are a skill set, so is working remotely.
 Lately, the impact of a world-shifting pandemic has caught up to me.
 My journey has been [a long adventure](https://medium.com/@solidi/the-world-i-worked-into-no-longer-exists-732659963058) of becoming productive in the new environment.